Urigo/angular-meteor/README.md

 At this moment, you are ready to create awesome apps backed by the power of Angular2 and Meteor!

 There are some details left though.
-For more information, please check Parties demo app.
+For more information, please check out the Tutorial's [Socially app](https://github.com/Urigo/meteor-angular2.0-socially) or [Todos](https://github.com/Urigo/Meteor-Angular2/tree/master/examples/todos)  demo in the "examples" folder.

 ### Server Side
 You can import TypeScript and System.js on the server side same way you can on the client side.